You can apply to remain in the UK as the family member, partner or child of a:

 - settled (with indefinite leave to enter or remain) in the UK

-- your child has lived in the UK continuously for at least 7 years immediately before the application date; and
+You can also apply if your child has lived in the UK continuously for at least 7 years immediately before the application date and it would be unreasonable to expect them to leave the UK.

 Your child must either: